ibm-cloud-docs/dl/faqs.md

 For more information about the differences between the new {{site.data.keyword.dl_short}} offering and the classic version (Direct Link on Classic), see [How do I know which {{site.data.keyword.dl_short}} solution to order?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#get-started-solution-to-order).
 {: tip}

-## Direct Link pricing
+## Direct Link pricing and billing
 {: #pricing-billing}
 {: faq}

-See the following FAQs for pricing details.
+See the following FAQs for pricing and billing questions.

 ### Where do I find cost estimates for Direct Link offerings?
 {: #pricing}